 Do you need an immigration attorney?

 The online green card renewal process is executable online, using the official application sites.
-However, it is best to use an attorney because of the undisputable support for faster processes.
+However, it is best to use an Immigration attorney because of the undisputable support for faster processes.
 Working with South Texas Legal Group keeps you on the proper path and pushes you to stay up to date with all legal changes of green card renewals in San Antonio.

 Eligibility of green card renewals